mapulse/pung/README.md

 be sure not to touch the first, say, 10 rows of the png - that's where the wav header is and touching it will mess things up.

+also any audio you create will prob be very loud and annoying - use at your own risk.